Goliath nameplate

 Our Trains

-We are the proud owners, or have the controlling interest, in nine steam locomotives and five diesel locomotives.
-On this page you will find some details and a brief history of each of them.
-The first four loco's are available for service on our line between Paignton and Kingswear through 2024 (but cannot guarantee which dates any specific loco will be in service).
+We are the proud owners, or have the controlling interest, in several steam locomotives and diesel locomotives.
+On this page you will find some information and a brief history of them.
+The first four loco's are available for service on our line between Paignton and Kingswear through 2025 (but cannot guarantee which dates any specific loco will be in service).
 You can also find out about our other locomotives and if they are on hire to other railways or undergoing/awaiting overhaul.

 Built December 1950 in Swindon